 Lager yeast can live at much lower temperatures (into the 40s) than ale yeast.
 They are the opposite of ale yeasts as they are bottom fermenting.
 Lager yeasts can be used in ales, but ale yeasts can’t be used in lagers.
 If you do use a lager yeast in ale, you might get some flavors you weren’t expecting.
 Sometimes that’s good, other times bad.
 If you’re planning on trying this, check around first and see if anyone’s tried what you’re thinking about and see what the outcome was.

 Pitching is name for when you add your yeast to your wort.
 For both ale and lager yeasts, you want to cool your wort down to about 68.
 You can go lower for lagers, but some brewers will start here and then drop the temp to help speed up the process.
 The lower the temp, the longer fermentation times will get.
 Ales are usually done in the primary between 4-7 days and lagers more around 10-14.

 If you’re using a glass carboy, you’ll be able to see everything moving around once fermentation starts.
 If you’re not, just keep an eye on the air lock.
-You should see it bubbling within 12 hours.
+You should see it bubbling within 12 hours at the most, reaching that time period at lower temperatures for lagers.
 If that doesn’t happen, you might have stuck fermentation or your yeast might be bad.
 But we’ll cover all that in a later post.
 Cheers and happy brewing